tklee-smu/Prediction-based-on-Load-Profiling/README.md

 # Prediction-based-on-Load-Profiling
 ---------------
-A predictive model based on load profiling is kind of a data driven model is able to forecast power consumption in building
+A predictive model based on load profiling is kind of a data driven model is able to forecast daily power consumption in building
 ```
 first step : Load profiling using acutal dataset
 second step : Forecasting daily power consumption using linear regression method